JordanMartinez/purescript-jordans-reference/92-PureScript-Type-Checker/Readme.md

 **Disclaimer: all of the content written here is my interpretation of various papers, articles and other such sources.
 All of this might be wrong in whole or in part.**

+This folder's content is currently a work-in-progress!
+The breaking changes policy does not apply to this folder's contents.

 This work is my attempt at explaining PureScript's type system from the bottom up by
 - providing an explanation of the academic theory of type systems by
     - building an intuition for a basic static type system